I want to give you a step by step guide on how to introduce yourself to a new project team.

 But you can ask a project manager that you substitute on this project or a project manager who interviewed you as well.

-If no one is available from these people, do ask the recruiters or HR guys to help you out here.
+If no one is available from these people, ask the recruiters or HR guys to help you.

 And here’s the magic of this approach:

-When someone introduces you, it doesn’t sound like you brag about yourself about your achievements and certifications.
-Someone gives credit to your skills, knowledge, and experience, and that’s great.
+When someone introduces you, it doesn’t sound like you brag about yourself, your achievements, and certifications.
+Someone else gives credit to your skills, knowledge, and experience, and that’s great.